Toyota Celica: Rallying

 Toyota Celica GT-Four (ST165) Group A rally car, 1990 Safari Rally winner driven by Björn Waldegård.

 TTE's Celica GT-Four (ST185) Group A rally car, 1995 Safari Rally winner driven by Yoshio Fujimoto.

+Toyota Celica GT-Four (ST205) 1995 Tour de Corse winner driven by Didier Auriol.

 In motorsports, the Celica is known for its rallying prowess.
 The first World Rally Championship (WRC) event for the Celica was 1972 RAC Rally when Ove Andersson drove the 1600 GTV (TA22) into the ninth place.
 The first victory came in the 1982 Rally of New Zealand with Björn Waldegård in a 2000GT (RA63).
 From 1983 to 1986, the Group B Celica Twincam Turbo (TA64) won all six WRC events in Africa they entered.

 After the demise of Group B, the Celica GT-Four competed in Group A Rally racing from 1988 to 1997.
 The car won two manufacturer's titles and four driver's titles.
 Carlos Sainz was its most successful driver, winning WRC titles with the ST165 in 1990 and the ST185 in 1992.
 The ST185 also won the 1993 and 1994 titles with Juha Kankkunen and Didier Auriol, respectively.
 The ST185's fourth consecutive Safari Rally victory came in 1995, which was also Toyota's 8th victory in this event.
 The ST205 became a center of controversy when the works Toyota Team Europe was banned for 12 months from the WRC because of use of an illegal turbo air restrictor.
 When TTE returned to the WRC, TTE switched to the shorter Corolla based on the European E110 3-door liftback and the new World Rally Car regulations, although the ST205 continued to be used by some regional Toyota and private teams.